mlibrary/design-system-old/plan.md

 - [ ] DOCS-3: Improve the footer.
 Consider adding links to GitHub repo and Slack channel?
 What else?
 - [ ] DOCS-4: At the end of every month, post monthly updates from /updates to Slack #design-system.
 Fancy bonus points, make a Slack bot to post the latest month in the 11ty collection of updates.
 BAM.
 - [ ] DOCS-5: Make a 100, 100, 100, ... lighthouse SCORE, ftw.
 - [ ] DOCS-6: MAXIMIZE THE SEO.
-Add an image or something.
+Add an image or something for fancy link sharing preview generation in places like Slack, for example.
+- [ ] DOCS-7: Consider cache busting.

 ### Developer engagment